 Tompkins Square Dog Halloween Parade

-Saturday, October 22th, 2016, 12:00 pm - 3:00 pm.
-Hosted by the Tompkins Square Dog Run on East 9th Street, this dog-centered parade brings locals and visitors for an all out fund time of everthing pooches.
+Saturday, October 21, 2017, 12:00 pm - 3:00 pm (Rain or shine).
+Hosted by the Tompkins Square Dog Run on East 9th Street, this dog-centered parade brings locals and visitors for an all out fund time of everything pooches.
 Bring Fido in his Halloween best to compete for best dog costume prizes.
 Owners like to dress up as well, often matching their four-legged friends.
 Come to participate, or just to watch!
 It's so much fun.
 Log on to://www.tompkinssquaredogrun.com for more information.